 them to any third party.
 Thank you!

-If you already have installed a previous version of Match!
+If you would like to update your current version of Match!
 2 on your computer, please DO NOT uninstall the previous version before installing the new version!
 Instead, simply

 install the new version on top of the existing version.

-This is important in order to make sure that your license file is retained, if you are installing the new version as an update to your existing installation.
+This is important in order to make sure that your license file is retained.

-are available for Windows, Mac OS X and Linux (Intel 32-bit).
+are available for Windows, Mac OS X and Linux (Intel 32-bit and 64-bit).
 Before downloading the appropriate installation package using the links

 in the table below, please read the corresponding file "Readme.txt" carefully, in order to